Hack2C/av1-distributed-encoder/WINDOWS_SETUP.md

 ## Configuration

-The worker connects to the master at `192.168.178.182:8090` using **file distribution mode** - files are transferred via HTTP, no shared storage needed.
+The worker connects to the master using **file distribution mode** - files are transferred via HTTP, no shared storage needed.

+**Important:** Make sure to replace `MASTER_IP_HERE` with your actual master server IP address in the docker-compose file before starting.

 ### Encoding Quality